Hello, my name is Jason Brownlee, Ph.D.

 It was difficult when my interest in machine learning was kindled in the late 1990s and early 2000s.

 There were a few sites out there, but nothing that I felt spoke to me as first an interested programmer and later, a professional programmer.

 I spent hundreds of dollars on thick academic textbooks that I could not understand or appreciate until many years later.

 Machine learning is described in academic language from books, papers, and even websites.
 I felt (I now believe wrongly) that I had to get higher degrees to figure this stuff out.
 I quit my job and went back to school to earn a Masters and Ph.D. degrees.

 I completed my research work leveraging the skills I already had as a professional developer: designing and executing small projects in order to learn and master skills.

-Apply Machine Learning Algorithms
+Apply Machine Learning

 I can confidently wield machine learning algorithms to solve problems at work, for clients, and even for myself when participating in competitions or creating my own software.

 I now spend my days working with developers to get started and really kick ass with applied machine learning.

 And now I want to help you to get the same results.
 The first step is simple.